Khaoz-Topsy/SlackWebHook.ConsoleApp/README.md

-# SlackWebHook.ConsoleApp
+# SlackWebHookConsoleApp
-small console app to send messages to Slack
+This is a simple console application that can send a message to a Slack channel webhook